Shreya-Jayaraj/PROJECT-HUB-LANGCHAIN/README.md

 **Prerequisites**

 Python must be pre-installed.
-Libraries to be installed - openai, langchain, streamlit, YoutubeLoader, PyPDF2 These can be installed using the command - 'pip install <library_name>' at the command prompt.
+Libraries to be installed - openai, langchain, streamlit, YoutubeLoader.
+These can be installed using the command - 'pip install <library_name>' at the command prompt.

 **Key Features and How to Use:**
 You can ask questions about PDFs and YouTube videos, and our chatbot will provide answers.
 It's a simple way to get information for your projects!